excelon-io/XLON-nodes-installation/README.md

 Go to the Openethereum releases (https://github.com/openethereum/openethereum/releases) and download the version for your platform in the folder “excelon" you have prepared earlier.

-Unzip it in the same folder
+- Unzip it in the same folder
+- CHMOD openethereum 0744

 2.3 Download the excelon.json (Genesis file) and the node.toml (node configuration file) in the same folder “excelon" you have prepared before.
 You can fnd these files here: https://github.com/excelon-io/XLON-nodes-installation/tree/main/Mainnet/for%20openethereum%20installation

 If you have followed the folder configuration as discussed earler (/root/excelon) then you should be ready to run the node.
-If not, you should edit the paths at the publicnode.toml which point to the Path and the toml file.
+If not, you should edit the paths at the node.toml which point to the Path and the toml file.